samcurteis/GA-Project-3-Frontend/README.md

 ## Wins

-Overall I was very happy with how this project went, as Toby, Nathan and I worked very well together and at no point encountered any blockers or major challenges.
+Overall I was very happy with how this project went, as Jet, Nathan and I worked very well together and at no point encountered any blockers or major challenges.
 This mostly came down to the fact that we stayed in communication with each other throughout the project and were there to give each other a hand whenever we came across a problem we were having trouble figuring out.

 This project took place only a few weeks after the previous project that we completed, and I was very happy with the improvement in confidence that I experienced compared to my previous project, both in the planning, teamwork, git management and app-building aspects of the project.
 I felt like everything ran so much more smoothly.